fractaledmind/alfred_zotquery/README.md

 3. Export a Markdown citation of that item.
 4. Append a Markdown citation to a temporary bibliography.

-If you merely hit `return` on your chosen item, option 1 will occur and Zotero will open to that item.
+* If you merely hit `return` on your chosen item, option 1 will occur and Zotero will open to that item.
-If you hit `option+return` when you choose your item, you will export an author-date reference.
+* If you hit `option+return` when you choose your item, you will export an author-date reference.
-If you hit `control+return`, you will export a full citation of the item in Markdown format.
+* If you hit `control+return`, you will export a full citation of the item in Markdown format.
-If you hit `fn+return`, you will append a full citation of the item in Markdown format to a cached bibliography text file.
+* If you hit `fn+return`, you will append a full citation of the item in Markdown format to a cached bibliography text file.
 Once you have filled your bibliography, you can use the command `z:bib` to export the entire bibliography to the clipboard.

-This export will order the citations in alphabetical order and place a WORKS CITED header at the top.
+This last export will order the citations in alphabetical order and place a WORKS CITED header at the top.
 It will then wipe and restart the `bibliography.txt` file.
 This feature allows you to dynamically build bibliographies for your papers without all of the fuss.

 These final three options use Zotero’s web API, and so they require an internet connection.
 If you are not connected to the internet, both will fail gracefully.

 The workflow defaults to Chicago (author-date) style.
 If you wish to use another of Zotero's CSL styles, you need merely change `style` key for the zot.item call in the action_export-md-format.py and the action_export-ref.py scripts.
 Here's what the code will look like and what you need to change:

 ![Updating the cache](/screenshots/action_export-ref_py-6.png)

 - - -